jamestucker1988/form-project2-microverse-curriculum/README.md

 To get a local copy up and running follow the simple steps outlined below.

 ## How To Use 🔧

+From your command line, do the folowing steps below:
 ​
 1. Clone the projects' repository into your machine.